streamlit/docs/content/kb/tutorials/databases/snowflake.md

     st.write(f"{row.NAME} has a :{row.PET}:")
 ```

 See `st.experimental_connection` above?
 This handles secrets retrieval, setup, query caching and retries.
+By default, `query()` results are cached without expiring.
 In this case, we set `ttl=600` to ensure the query result is cached for no longer than 10 minutes.
-Watch out: If your database updates more frequently, you should adapt `ttl` or remove caching so viewers always see the latest data.
+You can also set `ttl=None` to disable caching.
 Learn more in [Connecting to data](/library/advanced-features/connecting-to-data) and [Caching](/library/advanced-features/caching).

 If everything worked out (and you used the example table we created above), your app should look like this: